vscode-restructuredtext/docs/articles/configuration.rst

    .. important:: It is recommended that you install `the Python extension by
       Microsoft
       <https://marketplace.visualstudio.com/items?itemName=ms-python.python>`_.
+      It really makes configuring Python environment easier for users.

 #.
 Install Sphinx by opening a command prompt and running the following Python
 command.